catalyst-cloud/adjutant-odoo/README.rst

         setup_network: True

+Additionally add the taskviews to the active taskviews.

 Once active, and if debug is turned on, you can see the endpoint and test it with the browsable django-rest-framework api.